jonnonz1/nz-statute-book/acts/public/2013/medicines-amendment-act-2013.md

 Section 49(2) is amended by omitting practitioner, registered midwife, or designated prescriber and substituting authorised prescriber or delegated prescriber.

 ### 27 Statements regarding persons dependent on prescription medicines or restricted medicines
-Section 49A(3) is amended by repealing paragraphs (f) to (gb) and substituting the following paragraphs:.
+Section 49A(3) is amended by repealing paragraphs (f) to (gb) and substituting the following paragraphs:
   (f) authorised prescribers:
   (g) delegated prescribers:

 ### 28 Grant of licences
 (1) Section 51 is amended by inserting the following subsection after subsection (1):
-  (1A) In determining, under subsection (1)(b), whether an applicant is a fit and proper person or of good repute (as the case requires), the licensing authority may take into account, among other things,—
+  (1A) In determining, under subsection (1)﻿(b), whether an applicant is a fit and proper person or of good repute (as the case requires), the licensing authority may take into account, among other things,—
     (a) any conviction of the applicant for—
       (i) an offence under this Act, or regulations made under it; or (ii) an offence under the Misuse of Drugs Act 1975, or regulations made under it; or